course-details-portlet

 • Attendance at lectures and seminars (at least 80%)

-• Participate in group work in small and large groups between lectures
+• Participate in two assignments individually and in groups between lectures

 Further on evaluation